-APPENDIX P - MATTERS DECLARED BY FIRE AND EMERGENCY NEW ZEALAND'S CHIEF EXECUTIVE
+APPENDIX P - MATTERS DECLARED BY FIRE AND EMERGENCY NEW ZEALAND CHIEF EXECUTIVE

-The chief executive can declare such fire brigade standard operating procedures for the use of hydrant systems as are necessary and require consideration in the application of this standard.
-To the extent that this standard provides for such consideration, the chief executive's declaration shall be binding and form part of this standard.
+The Chief Executive may declare such fire brigade standard operating procedures for the use of hydrant systems as are necessary and require consideration in the application of this standard.
+To the extent that this standard provides for such consideration, the Chief Executive's declaration shall be binding and form part of this standard.

-NOTE - It is expected that this clause would only be invoked in exceptional circumstances where there are unacceptable risks identified to the safety of firefighters, the public, or the environment.
+NOTE - It is expected that this clause would only be invoked in exceptional circumstances where there are unacceptable risks identified to the safety of firefighters, the public or the environment.